 For Mancos, and for many rural and mountain towns, the lack of new housing units being built has left with the community with a significant workforce (attainable) housing shortage for people making 80%-120% of AMI.
-An influx of higher-income permanent resident households who rely on non-earned income constrains the supply of housing units available in tight housing markets.
-In the recent 2021 Regional Housing Needs Assessment and Strategy completed by Root Policy Research, the growth driven by nonworking households' region-wide since 2010 resulted in an estimated 80% of new households containing no workers.
+An influx of higher-income permanent resident households who rely on non-earned income results in constraints in the supply of housing units available in tight housing markets.
+In the recent 2021 Regional Housing Needs Assessment and Strategy completed by Root Policy Research for the region, the growth driven by non- working households' region-wide since 2010 has resulted in an estimated 80% of new households containing no workers.
 In the same report, the estimated need for housing Montezuma County residents projects the need for an additional 220 new housing units by 2025.

 The homeownership rate in Mancos is 61.3%, which is lower than the national average of 64.4%.
-In 2020, the SDO estimates that of the 569 housing units available, 61.3% (349 units) were owner occupied, with the remaining 38.7% (220) were rentals.
+In 2020, the SDO estimates that of the 569 housing units available, 61.3% (349 units) were owner- occupied, with the remaining 38.7% (220) units being rentals.
 An affordable housing cost for rentals and mortgages is considered 30% or less of gross income.
-Mancos has high numbers of both rentals and mortgages that are considered unaffordable using this definition.
+Mancos has high numbers of both rentals and mortgages that would be considered unaffordable using this definition.